visualpharm/Lunacy/docs/index_updated.md

   <br>

-Another way to delete the entire collection or to change its title is to click on the more options icon while you are within a given collection.
+Another way to delete the entire collection or to change its title is to click on the <b>"more options"</b> icon while you are within a given collection.
 A menu with two options will show up.
-The options are: <b>edit the title</b> of the collection and <b>delete the entire collection</b>.
+The options are: <b>"edit title"</b> of the collection and <b>"delete"</b> the entire collection.

    <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/edit_title_or_delete_entire_collection.png'>